This story was originally published on July 1, 2013; it has been updated to include new locations and current information.

 Winthrop Beach, Winthrop

 From the 1600s to the 1800s, Winthrop Beach was primarily used for clam digging, lobster fishing, and kelp and rock harvesting, but a commuter rail extension in the late 1800s made the beach popular with city dwellers and tourists.
-A $30 million restoration project recently rebuilt the beach after serious storm erosion.
 Often overshadowed by larger, more touristy Revere Beach, Winthrop Beach is considered by many a hidden gem.
 At low tide, you can walk out to the “Five Sisters,” five wave breakers completed in 1935.
 The beach is open year-round from dawn to dusk, with lifeguards on duty from late June to early September.

 By the T: Take the Blue Line to Orient Heights, then the #712 bus to Shirley Street at Cutler Street.